quixotique/vim-delta/README.md

 `vim-delta` sub-directory of your home directory.
 If you placed them in another location, you must adapt the following instructions.

- * IF YOU USE [Pathogen][], move the cloned/unpacked/fetched plugin sub-directory created in STEP 1 to a place where it will be a Vim bundle:
+ * IF YOU USE [Pathogen][] (recommended), move the cloned/unpacked/fetched plugin sub-directory created in STEP 1 to a place where it will be a Vim
+   bundle:

         cd
         mkdir -p .vim/bundle